tobiaswaelde/immich-album-folder-sync/README.md

 This script helps keeping your [Immich](https://immich.app/) Albums in sync with your folders from external libraries.

+If you are missing a feature or having trouble setting it up, feel free to create an issue.

 ## 📚 Table Of Contents <!-- omit in toc -->
 - [⚙️ Configuration](#️-configuration)